ChengWang-hit/CaTFold/README.md

 `CaTFold/data/RNAStralign/legal_pairs_test_max600`

-## Evaluate CaTFold
+## Evaluating CaTFold

 ```bash
 python3 code/inference.py
 ```

-This command measures the performance of the checkpoint on The ArchiveII and RNAStralign_test dataset, and outputs the result to 'results/output.txt' :
+This command measures the performance of the checkpoint on the ArchiveII and RNAStralign_test dataset, and outputs the result in ``results/output.txt``.

 ### Using Code Ocean

 We recommend using the Code Ocean version of this program, which can be run using Code Ocean's built-in interface.
-(Site: xxx)
+(Site: [https://doi.org/10.24433/CO.2816125.v1](https://doi.org/10.24433/CO.2816125.v1))

 ## Training CaTFold